chmduquesne/resume.chmd.fr/resume.md

 :   Pilot since 2015.

 Other sports
 :   Ski, Bouldering.
-I also played rugby union for 7 years.
+Played rugby union for 7 years.

 Activities
-:   I was the president of the [Grand
+:   Former president of the [Grand
     Cercle](https://www.grandcercle.org/), one of the largest French
     campus student associations (5.000 members) during university.